 Use it to help you get to the place where it finally forces that “deep down” place where you already feel it’s true to emerge and drive a wedge between the two of you so you can stop letting the narcissist exploit you.

-101 Warning Signs You’re Being Abused by a Narcissist
+101 Warning Signs Your Partner is a Narcissist

 1. You have a gut feeling that something is off, that there are things about them that you don’t know.